bluekitchen/btstack/port/stm32-f4discovery-cyw55310/README.md

 - example.elf: .elf file with all debug information
 - example.bin: .bin file that can be used for flashing

 There are different options to flash and debug the F4 Discovery board.
 The F4 Discovery boards comes with an on-board [ST-Link programmer and debugger](https://www.st.com/en/development-tools/st-link-v2.html).

 As an alternative, the ST-Link programmer can be replaced by an [SEGGER J-Link OB](https://www.segger.com/products/debug-probes/j-link/models/other-j-links/st-link-on-board/).
 Finally, the STM32 can be programmed with any ARM Cortex JTAG or SWD programmer via the SWD jumper.

 ## Run Example Project using Ozone

 When using an external J-Link programmer or after installing J-Link OB on the F4 Discovery board, you can flash and debug using the cross-platform [SEGGER Ozone Debugger](https://www.segger.com/products/development-tools/ozone-j-link-debugger/).
 It is included in some J-Link programmers or can be used for free for evaluation usage.

 Just start Ozone and open the .jdebug file in the build folder.

-When compiled with "ENABLE_SEGGER_RTT", the debug output shows up in the Terminal window of Ozone.
+When compiled with "ENABLE_SEGGER_RTT" enabled in `port/btstack_config.h`, the debug console shows up in the Terminal window of Ozone.
+You might need to enable "Capture RTT" via the Terminal window context menu.

 ## Debug output